Sommerregen/grav-plugin-jscomments/README.md

 This code works best when placed within the content block of the page, just below the main `{{ page.content }}` tag.
 This will place it at the bottom of the page's content.

-Alternatively, pace this line anywhere you wish in your theme.
+Alternatively, place this line anywhere you wish in your theme.
 Usually it is wrapped by an if condition, like

 ```twig
 {% if config.plugins.jscomments.enabled %}